telerik/kendo-ui-core/docs/api/javascript/spreadsheet/sheet.md

 ```

 ### toJSON

-Stores the widget state and sheet data to JSON format.

-The schema follows the same structure as the [widget configuration](/api/javascript/ui/spreadsheet#configuration).

-> An official JSON schema will be published once the component goes out of Beta.
+Serializes the sheet in the format defined in the [sheet configuration](/api/javascript/ui/spreadsheet#configuration.sheets).

-#### Example - Store spreadsheet to JSON
+#### Example - Serialize the sheet as JSON

     <div id="spreadsheet"></div>
     <pre id="result"></pre>